 - family history of eye disease

 - other physical illness or disease

 The CAO recommends that children who wear eyeglasses or contact lenses should have their eyes examined at least every 12 months or according to their optometrist's instructions.
 Read more about Pediatric Eye Exams.

 Schedule An Appointment With Our Downtown Toronto Eye Doctor's

-Contact our eye care clinics in Downtown Toronto & Mississauga, ON to schedule an eye exam near you, today.
+Contact our eye care clinics in Downtown Toronto, Ontario to schedule an eye exam near you, today.